 So what we have in the letters to the seven churches, those middle three—Pergamos, Thyatira, and Sardis—were all facing generally the same thing, with the same problems of sexual immorality and idolatry.
 Of course, everybody was in the Roman world, but He draws them out here in these three letters, mostly Pergamos and Thyatira.
 But I believe Sardis needs to be added to this list because He is saying that these righteous ones in Sardis never participated in those sorts of things.
 They had not allowed themselves to be stained by these practices.
 "So what if the guild says that I have to do this?
 I'm not doing it.
 I'm going to be a Christian.
 I'm going to stand up on my own two feet.
 I'm going to go my own way.
 And who cares what the world says?"

 That is one of the reasons why Jesus Christ draws them out as "Hey, this is a good example!"
 Because they were the exact opposite of their neighbors or fellow members in the church there in Sardis.
-Those other people were trying to be just as much like the world as possible but the righteous we are not.
+Those other people were trying to be just as much like the world as possible but the righteous were not.
 They were, if you will, proud to stay out of that stuff and be a good example of what God's way is.
 So they would stand apart from that and be different.

 Because they have done these things, that they have remained unspotted from the world, their reward is to walk with Christ in white garments.
 They are worthy, you might say.
 The white garments stand for righteousness, holiness, purity, fidelity, worthiness, even victory.
 All of these elements come in one place or another when we are talking about all the descriptors that mentioned "white" in the book of Revelation.
 Certainly they all apply to Jesus Christ in chapter 1, where He is in white, you know, His hair is white as wool, as white as snow, and His eyes like a flame of fire, all that.
 Jesus is like this, and He is saying that these people whom He has said that these are the ones that are good examples, those few are like Him.